20 Ways to Leave Your Mother: Earning and Budgeting Tips So You Can Move Out

 - Tap into the lucrative pet sitting industry by signing up with Rover or listing your services with PetSitter.com.
 People are crazy about furbabies.
 They’ll spend big bucks on the best care while they’re away.
 Some Rover workers make over $1,000 per month part time.

 - Start a blog.
 If you’ve got some expertise or passion in a certain area, running a blog on the side could bring in some extra cash.
-Affiliate marketing partnerships are abundant.
+There are thousands of companies looking for ways to partner with bloggers, and it all adds up to great passive income!

 It’s easy and very affordable to start your own blog.
 Just use my affiliate link here, and you’ll get a discounted rate.
 You get web hosting plus a FREE domain name with Bluehost for just $3.49 per month.